A-hmedMustafa/MechanicShop/README.md

 Instead of throwing exceptions for expected failures, every operation returns a `Result<T>` — either a success value or a list of typed errors.
 This makes failure handling explicit and consistent across all layers.

 ### Pipeline Behaviors
-Cross-cutting concerns are handled as MediatR pipeline behaviors:
+Cross-cutting concerns are handled as five MediatR pipeline behaviors:
 - **ValidationBehavior** — runs FluentValidation before every handler
 - **CachingBehavior** — caches query results with tag-based invalidation
 - **LoggingBehavior** — logs every request with user context
+- **PerformanceBehavior** — detects and logs slow requests exceeding 500ms
+- **UnhandledExceptionBehavior** — catches and logs unexpected exceptions at the pipeline level before rethrowing

 ### Domain Events
 Entities raise domain events (e.g. `WorkOrderCompleted`) that are dispatched inside `SaveChangesAsync`.
 This decouples side effects — sending emails, pushing SignalR notifications — from the core business logic.